ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/command-line-arguments.markdown

 ## Docker

+{INFO}

+If you are interested in hosting the server in a Docker container, please read our dedicated article.

+{INFO/}

 Running a Docker instance using `-e` Docker's argument can help you pass few configuration options to RavenDB, e.g. :

 {CODE-BLOCK:bash}